r00k5A58/knocker/README.md

 $ python knocker.py -h
 usage: knocker.py [-h] [-c CLOAKED] (-b | -r RANGE | -p PORTS) dest_ip

 Tool to interact with ports cloaked with port knocking.
-Specify either -p or -r, and a target IP. -c can be used for success checking if the cloaked port is known.
+Specify -p, -r, or -b, and a target IP. -c can be used for success checking if the cloaked port is known.

 positional arguments:
   dest_ip               Target host IP that makes use of port knocking